MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-set-up-a-future-expense-card.md

 ---
-    title: How to Set Up a Future Expense Card | Microsoft Docs
+    title: How to Set Up a Future Expense Card
     description: To account for future period expenses you have to set up a future expense card.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na